10 Top Destinations for Day Sailing Around Macduff

 Where to eat: Full of character, the Kimberley Inn serves excellent local seafood in an inviting atmosphere.

-More adventurous sailors can head as far as Lossiemouth with its excellent marina and a wide selection of eating establishments or even carry on under the Cromarty bridge into Inverness marina if making a trip towards the Caledonian canal and Loch Ness.
+More adventurous sailors can head as far as Lossiemouth with its excellent marina and wide selection of eating establishments, or even carry on under the Cromarty bridge into Inverness Marina if making a trip towards the Caledonian Canal and Loch Ness.

 Sailing east from MacDuff …